jlangvand/jucipp/README.md

 - Non-C/C++ files are supported through the Language Server Protocol, which is enabled if an `[language identifier]-language-server` executable is found.
 This executable can be a symbolic link to one of your installed language server binaries.
-  - For additional instructions, see: [setup of tested language servers](docs/language_servers.md)
+  - For additional instructions, see [setup of tested language servers](docs/language_servers.md)
 - Non-C/C++ projects are also supported, such as JavaScript, Python, Rust, and Go projects
 - Git support through libgit2
 - Find symbol through Ctags ([Universal Ctags](https://github.com/universal-ctags/ctags) is